tstarrlab/SARS-CoV-2-RBD_DMS_Omicron-XBB-BQ/docs/index.md

 ### Data

-If you are interested in the raw data from our study, you can find the ACE2-binding affinity (-log10 $$K_D$$) and RBD expression (log10(MFI)) measurements from each experiment [here](https://github.com/jbloomlab/SARS-CoV-2-RBD_DMS_Omicron/tree/main/results/final_variant_scores).
-You can find the data used to plot the epistatic shifts between variant backgrounds [here](https://github.com/jbloomlab/SARS-CoV-2-RBD_DMS_Omicron/blob/main/results/epistatic_shifts/JSD_versus_Wuhan1_by_target.csv).
-Data for pre-Omicron variants (Alpha, Beta, Delta, Eta, and associated Wuhan-Hu-1 measurements) are described in [this paper](https://www.science.org/doi/10.1126/science.abo7896) and found on [this repository](https://github.com/jbloomlab/SARS-CoV-2-RBD_DMS_variants).
+If you are interested in the raw data from our study, you can find the ACE2-binding affinity (-log10 $$K\_D$$) and RBD expression (log10(MFI)) measurements from each experiment [here](https://github.com/tstarrlab/SARS-CoV-2-RBD_DMS_Omicron-XBB-BQ/blob/main/results/final_variant_scores/final_variant_scores.csv).
+You can find the data used to plot the epistatic shifts between variant backgrounds [here](https://github.com/jbloomlab/SARS-CoV-2-RBD_DMS_Omicron-XBB-BQ/blob/main/results/epistatic_shifts/JSD_by_target.csv).